wcj365/healthcare/intro/09_health_policy.md

 Humans form societies and governments to survive, sustain, and prosper.
 Human societies are full of conflicts, issues, and problems.
 Government's role is to govern in the intereests of everyone in the society (the public).

-In a free market economy, tpeople less strong and/or less lucky will be left behind.
+In a free market economy, people less strong and/or less lucky will be left behind.
 To have a just, fair, and compassionate society, governments need to implement laws, regulations, and programs to help the less privileged and disadvantaged at the same time also protect the private properties and liberty of everyone.